opencitations/heritrace/user_testing/packages/technician/README.md

 ### **Warm-up Exploration (2 minutes)**

 **IMPORTANT: Start your screen recording software now and ensure it captures both screen and microphone audio.** Think aloud throughout the session.
+You can speak in either English or Italian.

 You are working with a partially configured HERITRACE system.
 Some entities have complete SHACL schemas and display rules, while others are missing these configurations.